lgss/lgss-digital-tech-playbook/roles/senior.md

 ## We listen to...

-* our team, so that we understand each person's personality and learning style.
+* our team, so that we understand each person's personality and learning style
-* our customers, so we can understand their goals and objectives.
+* our customers, so we can understand their goals and objectives
 * our project team, to understand any constraints and expectations when delivering for our customers
 * our leadership team, so we are clear about our strategic vision